 - mixed frozen berries: I used a mix of blueberries, raspberries, pomegranate, and cherries (the Costco mixed berries) but one variety of berry works great as well;

-- pure maple syrup: use pre maple syrup, not maple flavoured syrup.
+- pure maple syrup: use pure maple syrup, not maple-flavored syrup.
 You can sub in liquid erythritol or liquid stevia to taste if keto;

-- pure vanilla extract: use extract, not vanilla essense, or if you want to make these truffles even more luxurious you could always use vanilla bean paste;
+- pure vanilla extract: use extract, not vanilla essence, or if you want to make these truffles even more luxurious you could always use vanilla bean paste;

-- freeze-dried raspberries: these can ususually be found in the dried fruit section of most well-stocked grocery stores.
+- freeze-dried raspberries: these can usually be found in the dried fruit section of most well-stocked grocery stores.

 Please note: do not be put off by the addition of the avocado.
 I can assure you that they make the chocolate truffle super creamy and you will not be able to taste the avocado at all!

 Normally, I don't like the combination of chocolate and fruit flavors, but this chocolate raspberry truffle turned out to be amazing.

 Not too sweet, and super creamy, with a little hint of a zing from the freeze-dried raspberries.